emqx/emqx-docs/en_US/durability/durability_introduction.md

 ::: tip

-The Durable Session feature is an EMQX Enterprise feature.
+The MQTT Durable Session is an EMQX Enterprise feature.

 :::